 Taking care of your vehicle before you leave for a road trip will pay you back in safety, peace of mind, improved comfort and better fuel economy.
 It will also help your vacation go as planned by keeping you on the road and headed for that next great adventure.
 Just don't forget to pack your socks.

 Part of the engineering that goes into designing a vehicle is testing the components to ensure that they meet durability and safety standards.
 Because of this, manufacturers have a good idea as to how long the parts in your vehicle will last under normal driving conditions.
 For this reason, they give us guidelines to follow regarding how often to inspect the various parts and systems on our vehicles.

 Vehicular components are required to meet certain standards.
 The government mandates some of these standards.
 Others are set by the auto industry.
-Recommended car maintenance schedules are designed to help Brooklyn Park vehicle owners maintain these standards.
+Recommended car maintenance schedules are designed to help PRINCETON vehicle owners maintain these standards.
 Disregarding routine maintenance or procrastinating preventive maintenance will result in lowered performance and reduced safety for a vehicle.

 Your vehicle's components need protection from dirt, road damage, rust, corrosion and fuel and combustion by-products.
 Protective components include filters and fluids.

 Most of the fluids in your vehicle are there to keep the vehicle running smoothly and to protect the vehicle from corrosion, damage or harmful contaminants.
 These fluids need to be changed regularly in order to continue protecting your vehicle.

 For example, motor oil lubricates your engine; that keeps it running well, but it also contains detergents and other additives that clean your engine and protect it from corrosion.
 Your vehicle's engine was engineered for best performance with a specific weight and type of motor oil.
 PRINCETON drivers should always be careful to use the right motor oil for their engine.